maso-soup/maso-soup.github.io/index.md

 - [Eternl](Eternl.io) - Eternl wallet is an easy-to-use light wallet used developed by the Eternl team and loved by many in the community.
 It can be used for simple transactions, smart contract transactions, and staking.

-- Nami (namiwallet.io) - Nami Wallet is another easy-to-use light wallet developed by Alessandro Konrad and love in the community.
+- [Nami](namiwallet.io) - Nami Wallet is another easy-to-use light wallet developed by Alessandro Konrad and love in the community.
 It can also be used for simple transactions, smart contract transactions, and staking with the Berry pool.

 These will allow you to connect and interact with all the following DeFi Protocols, NFT Marketplaces, and stake your Ada.
 More on these in the following sections.

 If you want to run a Cardano full node wallet, Cardano has those too:

-- Daedalus (daedaluswallet.io) - Although Daedalus can’t interact with dApps like the above mentioned, it stores and verifies the full Cardano blockchain locally.
+- [Daedalus](daedaluswallet.io) - Although Daedalus can’t interact with dApps like the above mentioned, it stores and verifies the full Cardano blockchain locally on your machine.
 This is in contrast to the lite wallets above that reference other servers with a copy of the Cardano blockchain instead of your device.
+This beast is developed by IOG.

 After choosing a wallet, each platform will have steps and instructions on how to set them up securely and best practices around maintaining them. **Always remember to store your seed phrases in a safe place and never share them with anyone.**